tluijken/tluijken.github.io/_posts/2023-04-05-functional-programming-in-csharp.md

 }
 ```

-However, depending on the language version you're using, and the nullable
+However, depending on the language version and the nullable settings for your
-settings for your project, either of these values can be null (dispite what the
+project, either of these values can be null, despite what the compiler may
-compiler is telling you), and our operation would fail at runtime.
+suggest, and the operation would fail at runtime.
+To handle this, we would need

-To remedy this, we would need a couple of checks.
+to add null checks.

 ```csharp
 public string GetSpouseFirstName(Person person)